learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

     content

 Now you know what's going on when you click that heart!
 The next lessons will focus on explaining each of the "pillars" to you.
-This course will have your "web programmer" eyes will have you looking at your favorite sites very differently!
+After you've worked your way through them, your new "web programmer" eyes will have you looking at your favorite sites very differently.

 ## Conclusion